bignited/b.strict-Linter-Typescript/README.md

 * release of `no-unnecessary-waiting.js` which checks if there is an arbitrary number in `cy.wait()` statement
 * Added default rules from ESlint enforced in b.ignited

+### 2.1.0

+* Updated test with jest to make global test file
+* added recommended config try-out (feedback is welcome on this)

 ---

 ## Following Eslint Rules